 Is composite bonding right for everyone?

-Composite bonding is ideal for people with healthy teeth who want to fix chips, minor gaps, or slight shape issues.
-However, it may not be suitable for those with bite problems, gum disease, or major tooth damage.
-A dentist can assess your suitability during a consultation.
+Composite bonding works well for individuals with healthy teeth who want to fix minor imperfections.
+It may not be suitable for those with bite problems, gum disease, or extensive tooth damage.